shonenkov/Digital-Peter-Model-Comparisons/README.md

 and [BenthamR0](http://www.transcriptorium.eu/~tsdata/BenthamR0/) datasets were selected as demonstration.
 This analysis shows that HTR task requires more research (<40% ACC, not all models works stable with different HTR datasets).

+![](./pics/clovaai-v2.png)

 ## Neptune Logs
-Public Neptune with experiments are available here: https://ui.neptune.ai/aleksey.shonenkov/Digital-Peter-Model-Comparisons/
+Public Neptune with experiments are available [here](https://ui.neptune.ai/aleksey.shonenkov/Digital-Peter-Model-Comparisons/)

-![](./pics/clovaai-v2.png)

 ## Getting Started